 SOUTH DAKOTA BAT MANAGEMENT PLAN

-Bat populations are declining locally, and continentally, due to habitat loss and fragmentation, roost disturbances, public lack of awareness, and poor regulatory measures.
+Bat populations are in decline due to habitat loss and fragmentation, roost disturbance, lack of public awareness, and poor regulatory measures.
 South Dakota Game, Fish and Parks and the South Dakota Bat Working Group recognize the ecological and economic benefits of bats and are initiating efforts to protect habitats and conserve bats in South Dakota.
-This South Dakota Bat Working Group seeks to protect bats and bat habitat through action, education, and cooperation with federal, state, and private landowners.
-Objectives include raising awareness concerning the role bats play in maintaining healthy ecosystems and working with public land managers and private landowners to reduce possible disruptions to bats and their habitat.
+The South Dakota Bat Working Group seeks to protect bats and bat habitat through action, education, and cooperation with federal, state, and private landowners.
 South Dakota Game, Fish and Parks, specifically the Wildlife Diversity Program, seeks to inventory, protect, and manage species and habitats in a manner that meets the needs and desires of the people of the state while protecting South Dakota's biological diversity.
-Efforts towards conserving bats and their habitats in South Dakota include the development and implementation of a state bat management plan.